Tuesday, July 7, 2020

 Thus, Lora is a highly idealized character, keen to do her part.
 Lora's courage and dedication to both her mission and the families she is serving are uplifting.
 She is genuinely concerned for the families and forms a life-long bond with them.
 Her time in the mountains, helps her to understand the poor and eventually leads her to become a doctor.
 But as Paterson notes, "...the literacy campaign was not entirely staffed by idealistic volunteers like Lora.
 I understand that some families felt the pressure of potential reprisal for non-cooperation, and therefore, some young people might well have felt forced to join the campaign.
 As the year went on and the goal remained distant, schools were closed and teachers were also conscripted."

-As Paterson shows in My Brigadista Year, the program also functioned to indoctrinate illiterate rural families in socialist and communist ideals.
+As Paterson shows in My Brigadista Year, the program also functioned to indoctrinate illiterate, rural families in socialist and communist ideals.
 Reading material was mostly government propaganda and not classics or primers designed to simply teach reading and comprehension skills.
 For example, Lora mentions that the first image in the primer is of men connected to the OEA, the Organization of American States.
 The letters were to be used to not only teach vowels but also to explain how the United States was working to make sure "our revolution would fail."

 Interestingly, My Brigadista Year subtly reveals Lora's biases.
 When Lora wanted to attend an expensive high school in Havana, she had to decide whether to keep her abuela's beautiful heirloom gold earrings or sell them to "some arrogant, rich North American tourist".
-While it's unfortunate that she would have had to sell such a family treasure in order to attend a good school, her view of all tourists as arrogant seems at the very least, unfair.
+While it's unfortunate that she would have had to sell such a family treasure in order to attend a good school, her view of all tourists as arrogant seems, at the very least, unfair.
 Has Lora met many American tourists or is this just what she's been told?
 It may be that tourists to Cuba in the 1950's were arrogant but they also brought much needed money into the Cuban economy.
 And many people all over the world make extreme sacrifices far greater than selling a pair of earrings, to attend school.

 The same can be said of Lora's view of nuns whom she seems to particularly dislike.
 In a flashback to her beginning high school Lora notes, "Many of the nuns who taught us had degrees from England and Europe.Our French maestra had a degree from the Sorbonne University, in Paris, and the Sister who taught English had graduated from Oxford University, in England.
 They were scholars, and, if I may say so, not as humble as you might imagine a nun to be."
 Lora describes the nuns clothing as "dressed head to toe in medieval habits."
 Paterson employs a trope common in literature, that of the mean, heartless nun.
 In this novel, the messages are clear: rich people are arrogant and religious people are uncaring, old fashioned and lacking in humility.
 Perhaps in light of current events, these are today's "acceptable biases"?

 My Brigadista Year interestingly does mention the prejudice that exists in Cuba and many countries regarding skin colour.
-Lora has a new friend, Norma whose dark skin indicates her likely African heritage.
+Lora has a new friend, Norma whose dark skin indicates her possible African heritage.
 Lora notes that her mother likely would not approve of her dark-skinned friend and she is certain that Norma experienced prejudice from their classmates based on the colour of her skin.
 Lora herself experiences this prejudice when she returns home from her brigadista assignment and is deeply tanned, noting that her mother refrained from making any comments until much later.

 Book Details: